bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 poorly designed, broken, or bad in some other way.
 Ideally we would like to reduce all our work to one, or a couple, high quality commits before merging them.
-Here's two options on how to do that; you should always backup your branch before trying either of these methods
+Here's two options on how to do that; you should always backup your branch before trying either of these methods.

+If you want to experiment with these two options you can initialize a git repo and create several dummy files to commit with `for i in {1..5}; do touch $i.md;
+done`

 ### Option 1: Safely Squash and Rebase your Git Commits